enemonsieur/offis_repo/PROJECTS/VIsual NP/Argus II.md

 ###### links: http://dx.doi.org/10.1016/j.preteyeres.2015.09.003

 ---
+- There's a difference in adaptation /technology between RP to achieve the same results.
+-
 In terms of hardware development, increasing the number of electrodes with or without reducing the size of the electrodes, and increasing the area of retina stimulated and therefore visual field are the most immediate areas of need” (Luo and Cruz, 2016, p.
 104)

 “.
 At present this is not possible as the charge density of an electrode, being inversely proportional to the surface area of the electrode (pr2), renders this calibre of electrode unsafe” (Luo and Cruz, 2016, p.
 104)